pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 ### Strong Password Policy
 A strong password policy is a crucial element in ensuring the security of your systems.
 Your organization must have an explicit policy regarding passwords, specifying a minimum length and prohibiting the use of dictionary terms.
-- Passwords should be at least nine characters long, and should be required to include nonalphanumemric characters.
+- Passwords should be at least nine characters long, and should be required to include nonalphanumeric characters.

 In reality, we should push to have a limit of 15 or more characters.
 - This is because if you set a password to 15 characters or more, the system will not store a LM hash at all for that password, instead relying solely on the stronger NT hash in the SAM database.